aiQA012/CollabCoder/index.md

    - During the labeling process, what are the difficulties when you label individually?
 What is the most difficult part in the cooperation between each other?

 # 4. Join now!
-You will get $15 dollars for the whole 1.5 hours experiment!
+You will get S$10 per hour for the experiment (around 1.5 hours)!
 The only requirement is that you should be a native English speaker.
 If you are willing to join the experiment, just click [here](https://docs.google.com/forms/d/e/1FAIpQLSejhnd17AzvUR8jK-P-lDZAtLihYj_vWbGpeZez52gz2Ew2GQ/viewform?usp=sf_link) to tell us!
 Any further questions, just contact aiqa012@yahoo.com.